-When you first connect up your Vicon system and start Vicon Shogun Live, notice that in the System panel and in the Cameras view, icons give you feedback on the current status of the cameras.
-The cyan icon indicates that although the cameras are connected, they are not yet calibrated.
+When you first connect up your Vicon system and start Vicon Evoke, notice that on the System tab and in the Cameras view, icons give you feedback on the current status of the cameras.
+The cyan iconindicates that although the cameras are connected, they are not yet calibrated.

-To calibrate your Vicon cameras, complete the following procedures in the order shown:
+To calibrate your Vicon cameras, complete these procedures in order:

-You mask cameras, including supported video cameras, during camera calibration to eliminate any unwanted reflections in the capture volume, so that they are not mistaken for markers by the cameras.
-Before you start masking, you can see these reflections represented by light pixels in the Camera views.
-During masking, blue pixels are drawn in the Cameras views, enabling you to see how much of the view is masked.
+You mask cameras during camera calibration to eliminate any unwanted reflections in the capture volume, so that they are not mistaken for markers by the cameras.
+Before you start masking, you can see these reflections represented by light pixels in the Cameras view.
+During masking, blue pixels are drawn in the Cameras view, enabling you to see how much of the view is masked.

 - On the Camera Calibration tab, click Start Masking (All).

 The button displays Stop Masking and at the top of the workspace, Auto Mask Active and a flashing red circle is displayed.

 On the cameras, the status lights turn cyan while auto masking is in progress.